Gauthier, Ontario: Transportation

 The township is traversed in an east–west direction by the Nipissing Central Railway line that runs between Swastika (Ontario) and Rouyn-Noranda (Quebec).
 The line continues to be operated, as a subsidiary of the Ontario Northland Railway, as a freight spur.

+Railway

+The railway point of Northlands Park (48°08′40″N 79°51′46″W, elevation 351 m), is in Gauthier.
+It is adjacent to Highway 672, 1.5 km north of that highway's southern terminus at Highway 66, and 3.7 km west of Dobie.

+Northlands Park was established in the 1920s at the construction of the Nipissing Central Railway line between Swastika (Ontario) and Rouyn-Noranda (Quebec) at mile 14.1.
+The line continues to be operated, as a subsidiary of the Ontario Northland Railway, as a freight spur.

 Notable people

 Actress Sara Botsford was born in Dobie.